AdamDoingTech/AniWall_Ver3/Readme.md

 ## IDEA BEHIND THE APP:
-As an Anime enthusicast, I wanted to build something to show my love for Anime, and serve the Anime community with.
+As an Anime enthusiast, I wanted to build something to show my love for Anime, so I chose an Anime Wallpapers App.<br>
-The main issue right now, with Anime wallpapres apps, is that they all have ads, and very hard or slow to use, while AniWall is none of that.
+Because all Anime Wallpaper Apps have ads.
+Also very challenging or slow to use.<br>
+Therefore, I built AniWall with no ads or data collected, with sleek UI/UX.<br>

 <!-- BUILT USING -->
 ## BUILT WITH